naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 - Packets wait in the queue to go out
 - The router recognises the voice packets and moves them to the front of the queue to minimise their delay

+#### Effects of QoS Queuing

+* QoS queuing can reduce latency, jitter and loss for particular traffic
+* The original driver for QoS was VOIP but it can also be used to give better service to data applications
+* If one type of service is getting better service then the other types must be getting worse service
+* The point is to give each type of traffic the service it requires
+* QoS queuing is not a magic bullet and is designed to mitigate temporary periods of congestion.
+If a link is permanently congested the bandwidth should be increased